sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^511]: "The purpose is specified and not vague according to the opponent."

  Answer—That is not so; because there can be the undesirable consequence of even the desire of sexual relationship with another’s wife being a purpose.

- Objection—But as there is the occurrence of evil in such things as relationship with another’s wife and [so on](http://॑# "Such evil deeds already have their bad results enumerated.
-So that cannot be used as an argument says the pūrvapakṣin.")and since action using passion (attachment), etc., is also prohibited it is not similar (the cases are not similar).
+ Objection—But as there is the occurrence of evil in such things as relationship with another’s wife and so on[^835]and since action using passion (attachment), etc., is also prohibited it is not similar (the cases are not similar).

+[^835]: "Such evil deeds already have their bad results enumerated.
+So that cannot be used as an argument says the pūrvapakṣin."

  Answer—That is not so; there is similarity there also.
 (Even here) lustfulness is prohibited and there is connection with something undesirable.
 Birth and death which are extremely fearful and which are bound to happen, have both desired and undesired (actions) as their cause.
 And the conclusion is that because of injury to others there is connection with something undesirable.
 Therefore, it is proper that it is prohibited.